ceph/ceph/src/doc/rgw/multisite-reshard.md

 * For backward compatibility, add special handling when we get ENOENT trying to read this per-bucket sync status:
     - If the remote's oldest log layout has generation=0, read any existing per-shard sync status objects.
 If any are found, resume incremental sync from there.
     - Otherwise, initialize for full sync.
+* Use cls_version on the sync status object to detect racing writes.
+On ECANCELED:
+    - Re-read the sync status object.
+    - If the stored generation number no longer matches (i.e. raced with 'bucket sync init'), return the error.
+    - Otherwise retry the write until it succeeds.
+* Add a generation number to the per-shard sync status objects so we can reuse the same shard objects between generations.
+Bucket sync just ignores markers from older generations.

 ### Bucket Sync